 Instructors are encouraged to consider using a supplementary means of student evaluations of their instruction.
-Faculty may develop and use whatever means of collecting supplemental data they prefer.
+Faculty may develop and use whatever means of collecting supplemental qualitative data they prefer.
+These discursive student evaluations might prompt students about their most (or least) favorite part of the course; what about the course or instructor helped them (or did not help them); how valuable certain assignments were; and what they thought about course reading.
+Also include space for additional comments.
 A faculty member may or may not include such data in his or her promotion dossier.
 However, if any such data is included the promotion dossier, all data collected by such means of supplemental evaluation must be included.
 Summaries of such data for the dossier will be composed by members of the Committee on Promotion and Tenure.

-K. Peer Reviews
+L. Peer Reviews